matomo-org/matomo/README.md

   * Advanced Web Analytics capabilities such as E-commerce Tracking, Goal tracking, Campaign tracking, Custom Variables, Email Reports, Custom Segment Editor, Geo Location, Real-time visits and maps, [and a lot more!](https://matomo.org/feature-overview/)

-Documentation and more info on https://matomo.org.
+Documentation and more info: https://matomo.org.

 We are together creating the best open analytics platform in the world!